Aldaviva/Trainers/Readme.md

 - `--enable-cheat "CHEAT NAME"`
     - Optional, can be passed 0 or more times.
     - Automatically enables the given cheat on trainer startup, instead of you having to manually click the checkbox.
     - `CHEAT NAME` is the name of the cheat as it appears in the trainer UI, such as `No speed limit`.
 Case-insensitive.
+Remember to use quotation marks if it contains spaces.
     - Useful if you always want to play a game with a given cheat active, and you want to launch the game with a batch file that both starts the game and starts the trainer with this cheat enabled.
         ```bat
         @echo off